The Adventures of Jeffrey Dwemer, Near-Sighted Warrior: Or, How I Learned Not to Give a Sh** About System Requirements

 By 2014, my PC was as good as a paperweight, a relic in comparison to the newest rigs.
 It was also around that time that THE ELDER SCROLLS ONLINE was released.
 A few weekends ago was one of the game’s Free Weekends, or Freekend, as I call it.
 With the hurdle of an exorbitant price removed altogether, I decided to throw caution and minimum system requirements to the wind and decided to give ESO a shot.

 After the initial download and account creation (and impatiently trying to secure my place on a server that I couldn’t connect to), I made it to the character creator.
+I was familiar with the different classes in ESO and had looked up things like how to get a dragonknight tank build so I was excited to create my own character.
 The game had presumably detected my hardware and bumped me automatically down to the “Low” setting.
 Despite the confidence boost in my machine that this notification gave me, I could tell things weren’t running as smoothly as they could be.
 So I decided to lower my video settings to “Minimum,” and let me tell you, the results were awe-inspiring.

 The quality of the chest hair alone sold me

 My characters all seemed like slabs of roughly flesh-colored Play-Doh, standing in front of half-finished props that lacked any sense of texture or realism (or whatever semblance of realism that exists in a universe with talking feline Bedouins.)
 The highlight of my character’s inception was when it came to decide what sort of body adornment they should have, be it a scar, some ornate body paint, or even suspiciously Maori or yakuza-themed full-body tattoo.
 I felt like a scar would be enough to make me look tough enough for Tamriel; however, each wound appeared more like a faint, migratory blemish that would slowly drift across my character as I cycled through the different options.